 Actor's Express was founded in 1988 by Chris Coleman and Harold M. Leaver.
 Originally located in a church basement on Clairmont Road, the Express soon moved to a location in Inman Park (the present location of Dad's Garage), where it remained until 1994.
 Since that time, AE has been located in West Midtown's King Plow Arts Center, a sprawling complex converted from a former plow factory.

 Founder Chris Coleman led the theatre until 2000.
 He was succeeded by Wier Harmon, who served as Artistic Director until 2003.
 Upon Harmon's departure, Jasson Minadakis became Artistic Director and served until 2006.
 Since July 2007, Freddie Ashley has been Artistic Director.

 AE has long been considered one of the most daring, provocative and consistently excellent theatres in Atlanta.
 AE's work perennially appears on local best-of lists and has garnered dozens of awards.
 Most recently, Creative Loafing named Actor's Express the Best Local Theatre Company of 2011.

-Audits from the past several years can be viewed here.
+Audits and 990s from the past several years can be viewed here.